cthackers/adm-zip/APPNOTE.md

 4.2 ZIP Metadata
 ----------------

    4.2.1 ZIP files are identified by metadata consisting of defined record types containing the storage information necessary for maintaining the files placed into a ZIP file.
 Each record type MUST be identified using a header signature that identifies the record type.
 Signature values begin with the two byte constant marker of 0x4b50, representing the characters "PK".

 4.3 General Format of a .ZIP file
 ---------------------------------

    4.3.1 A ZIP file MUST contain an "end of central directory record".
 A ZIP file containing only an "end of central directory record" is considered an empty ZIP file.
-Files may be added or replaced within a ZIP file, or deleted.
+Files MAY be added or replaced within a ZIP file, or deleted.
    A ZIP file MUST have only one "end of central directory record".
 Other records defined in this specification MAY be used as needed to support storage requirements for individual ZIP files.

-   4.3.2 Each file placed into a ZIP file MUST be preceeded by  a "local file header" record for that file.
+   4.3.2 Each file placed into a ZIP file MUST be preceded by  a "local file header" record for that file.
 Each "local file header" MUST be accompanied by a corresponding "central directory header" record within the central directory section of the ZIP file.

    4.3.3 Files MAY be stored in arbitrary order within a ZIP file.
 A ZIP file MAY span multiple volumes or it MAY be split into user-defined segment sizes.
 All values MUST be stored in little-endian byte order unless otherwise specified in this document for a specific data element.

    4.3.4 Compression MUST NOT be applied to a "local file header", an "encryption header", or an "end of central directory record".
-Individual "central directory records" must not be compressed, but the aggregate of all central directory records MAY be compressed.
+Individual "central directory records" MUST NOT be compressed, but the aggregate of all central directory records MAY be compressed.

    4.3.5 File data MAY be followed by a "data descriptor" for the file.
 Data descriptors are used to facilitate ZIP file streaming.

    4.3.6 Overall .ZIP file format:

       [local file header 1]
       [encryption header 1]
       [file data 1]
       [data descriptor 1]
       .
       .
       .
       [local file header n]
       [encryption header n]
       [file data n]
       [data descriptor n]
       [archive decryption header]
       [archive extra data record]
       [central directory header 1]
       .
       .
       .
       [central directory header n]
       [zip64 end of central directory record]
       [zip64 end of central directory locator]
       [end of central directory record]